finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 ## GetPortfolioChanges

-> ResourceListOfChange GetPortfolioChanges (string scope, DateTimeOffset? effectiveAt, DateTimeOffset? asAt = null)
+> ResourceListOfChange GetPortfolioChanges (string scope, string effectiveAt, DateTimeOffset? asAt = null)

 Get the next change to each portfolio in a scope.